-Small eye phenotypes are more severe in fzd5; aamp double mutants than in either single mutant

-The genetic interactions presented above confirmed the sensitised nature of the $fzd5^{sgu1}$ genetic background and suggested that these mutants could be exploited to identify novel genes that when disrupted, enhance susceptibility to eye malformations.
-To explore this, we selected 6 genes never associated with eye defects before, based on their co-expression with fzd5 in the eye field as identified from single cell RNASeq data sets (Farrell et al., 2018).
+Small-eye phenotypes are more severe in fzd5; aamp double mutants than in either single mutant explore this, we selected six genes never associated with eye defects before, based on their co-expression with fzd5 in the eye field as identified from single-cell RNA-sequencing datasets (Farrell et al., 2018).
 We then used the F0 approach to abrogate the function of these genes in fish heterozygous or homozygous for the $fzd5^{sgu1}$ allele.
-Only one of the six genes tested (aamp) showed a genetic interaction with the mutant fzd5 allele.
-All the others (starmaker [stm], Cbp/p300-interacting transactivator, with Glu/Asp-rich carboxy-terminal domain, 2 [cited2], PPARG-related coactivator 1 [pprc1], switching B cell complex subunit [swap70, paralogues a and b]), did not show any phenotype in wild-type embryos and did not exacerbate the small eye phenotype present in fzd5 mutants (Supplemental Figure 3).
+Only one of the six genes tested [angio-associated migratory cell protein (aamp)] showed a genetic interaction with the mutant fzd5 allele.
+All the others [starmaker (stm), Cbp/p300-interacting transactivator, with Glu/Asp-rich carboxy-terminal domain, 2 (cited2), PPARG-related coactivator 1 (pprc1), switching B cell complex subunit a/b (swap70a/b)] did not show any phenotype in wild-type embryos and did not exacerbate the small-eye phenotype present in fzd5 mutants (Fig. S3).

-aamp encodes a poorly studied but highly conserved WD40 repeat domain-containing protein. in vitro studies suggest a role in blood vessel development and smooth muscle migration, but no roles in eye formation have been reported (Beckner and Liotta, 1996; Vogt et al., 2008). aamp expression is highly enriched in the early optic vesicle and maintained in the eye primordium.
-As development progresses its expression becomes restricted to the ciliary marginal zone, as well as other proliferative domains in the forebrain and tectum (Liu et al., 2016; Thisse and Thisse, 2004).
+The genetic interactions presented above confirmed the sensitised nature of the $fzd5^{sgu1}$ genetic background and suggested that these mutants could be exploited to identify novel genes that, when disrupted, enhance susceptibility to eye malformations.
+To aamp encodes a poorly studied, but highly conserved, WD40 repeat domain-containing protein.
+In vitro studies suggest a role for Aamp in blood vessel development and smooth muscle migration, but no roles in eye formation have been reported (Beckner and Liotta, 1996; Vogt et al., 2008). aamp expression is highly enriched in the early optic vesicle and maintained in the eye primordium.
+As development progresses, its expression becomes restricted to the ciliary marginal zone, as well as other proliferative domains in the forebrain and tectum (Liu et al., 2016; Thisse and Thisse, 2004).

-Abrogation of aamp generated by F0 injections resulted in smaller eyes at 4dpf, with an average reduction of 25% in projected eye area (Figure 7A,C).
-The small-eye phenotype was reproduced and fully-penetrant in a fish homozygous for a stable predicted loss of function allele ( $aamp^{u601}$ ) containing an 8 bp insertion in exon 2 (Figure 7A-B and Supplemental Figure 4).
-In addition to small eyes, mutant $aamp^{u601}$ embryos showed a variable lower jaw reduction (Figure 7A, arrow), and failed to inflate the swim bladder (Figure 7A).
+Abrogation of aamp generated by F0 injections resulted in smaller eyes at 4 days post-fertilisation (dpf), with an average reduction in projected eye area of 25% (Fig. 7A,C).
+The small-eye phenotype was reproduced and fully penetrant in a fish homozygous for a stable predicted loss-of-function allele (aamp^{u601}) containing an 8 bp insertion in exon 2 (Fig. 7A,B; Fig. S4).
+In addition to small eyes, mutant aamp^{u601} embryos showed a variable lower jaw reduction (Fig. 7A, arrow), and failed to inflate the swim bladder (Fig. 7A).

-Abrogation of aamp function by F0 injection in embryos from a cross of $fzd5^{sgu1/+}$ parents resulted in an eye area reduction of 42% (Figure 7D).
-This constituted a significant reduction in eye size as compared to the 25% reduction in aamp F0 injections in a wild type background and the 16% reduction observed in uninjected $fzd5^{sgu1}$ homozygote embryos (Figure 7C-D).
+Abrogation of aamp function by F0 injection in embryos from a cross of $fzd5^{sgu1/+}$ parents resulted in an eye area reduction of 42% (Fig. 7D).
+This constituted a significant reduction in eye size compared to the 25% reduction in aamp F0 injections in a wild-type background and the 16% reduction observed in uninjected $fzd5^{sgu1}$ homozygote embryos (Fig. 7C,D).
 Thus, this approach uncovered a novel additive genetic interaction between loss of aamp and fzd5 in the optic primordium.